Chasmosaurus: Putative additional species

+In 2010, Nicholas Longrich named the new genus and species Mojoceratops perifania based on fossils previously considered to belong to Chasmosaurus.
 The species Mojoceratops perifania was based on holotype specimen TMP 1983.25.1 consisting of a partial skull including the parietal and from the paratypes TMP 1999.55.292, an isolated lateral ramus of a right parietal, and NMC 8803, central bar and lateral rami of parietals.
 Specimens AMNH 5656, NMC 34832 and TMP 1979.11.147, and (tentatively) AMNH 5401 and NMC 1254 were also referred to the genus.
 All specimens assigned to Mojoceratops were collected from the Dinosaur Park Formation (late Campanian, 76.5–75 ma) of the Belly River Group of Alberta and Saskatchewan, western Canada.
-Mojoceratops was named by Nicholas R. Longrich in 2010 and the type species is Mojoceratops perifania.
 The generic name is derived from mojo and the specific name means "conspicuous pride" in Greek, both referring to the skull frill.
-The species is based on fossils thought by other researchers to belong to Chasmosaurus.

-The species Chasmosaurus kaiseni, known from specimen AMNH 5401, a nearly complete (but partially restored) skull on display at the American Museum of Natural History, was considered to share features in common with Mojoceratops perifania and therefore was considered a possible synonym.
-However, the parietal (back margin of the frill) is not preserved, and was restored with plaster based on specimens of Chasmosaurus, which caused confusion among scientists in previous decades, because the parietal bone is critical for determining differences between species in ceratopsids like Chasmosaurus and Mojoceratops.
-Chasmosaurus kaiseni was then by Longrich regarded as a nomen dubium, rather than as the senior synonym of M. perifania.
-Longrich also regarded the holotype of Eoceratops as probably being an exemplar of Mojoceratops.
-He considered it too poorly preserved for a reliable determination, especially as it belonged to a juvenile individual, and regarded it too as a nomen dubium, rather than as the senior synonym of M. perifania.
-A 2016 overview of Chasmosaurus found C. kaiseni and Eoceratops to be referable to Chasmosaurus sp. due to the lack of the parietal preserved in the holotypes of both.
+Longrich noted that both C. canadensis and C. kaiseni seemed likely represent specimens of Mojoceratops, but considered definitive assignment impossible due to the poor preservation of the C. canadensis holotype and lack of the parietal bar in C. kaiseni.